JeffersonLab/INDRA_Stream_Test/README.md

 #### Debugging

-The -v option sets the debug verbosity, each instance of -d increments the level by one.
+The -v option sets the debug verbosity, each instance of -v increments the level by one.

 ```
 ./stream_router -v -p 5555